simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 - [Push notifications threat model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/push-notifications.md#threat-model);
 - [SimpleX Remote Control Protocol threat model](https://github.com/simplex-chat/simplexmq/blob/master/protocol/xrcp.md#threat-model).

-#### A user’s contact
+#### A user's contact

 *can:*

 - send messages prohibited by user's preferences or otherwise act non-compliantly with user's preferences (for example, if message with updated preferences was lost or failed to be processed, or with modified client), in which case user client should treat such messages and actions as prohibited.

-- collaborating with user's client, match user's contact with existing group members and/or contacts (see [Probing for duplicate contacts](#probing-for-duplicate-contacts)).
+- by exchanging special messages with user's client, match user's contact with existing group members and/or contacts that have identical user profile (see [Probing for duplicate contacts](#probing-for-duplicate-contacts)).

-- identify that and when a user is using SimpleX, in case user has delivery receipts enabled, or based on other automated client interactions.
+- identify that and when a user is using SimpleX, in case user has delivery receipts enabled, or based on other automated client responses.

 *cannot:*

-- match user's contact with existing group members and/or contacts without collaboration of user client - for example, current implementation of chat protocol in SimpleX Chat allows to use incognito profiles (random per conversation profiles) for connecting and joining groups, which disables such collaboration.
+- match user's contact with existing group members and/or contacts with different or with incognito profiles.

+- match user's contact without communicating with the user's client.

 #### A group member